robdevops/finbot/README.md

 ```

 ## Serverless
-_The following are notes from an AWS Lambda install and may not be current_
+_The following are notes from an early AWS Lambda install.
+The bot will no longer work in this environment without modification, and *it will run non-optimally without persistent storage.

 ### Installation
 To prepare zip for upload to cloud:
 ```